MasterZean/z2-stdlib/stdlib/sys.core/color/sys.core.ColorRGBA.api.md

 #### Brief
 Creates a new instance initializing each component of the color.

-If an input component is missing, it will be initialized tot he maximum value.
+If an input component is missing, it will be initialized to the maximum value.

 Floating point values are interpreted as having a range of 0.0 to 1.0.